JunFuChen/EEGcMamba/README.md

 # EEGcMamba: EEGcMamba: EEG Clustering via State Space Model
 Our paper is under review.
-The code will be available soon.
+The code will be reorganized after publication.